El Paso mayor says Trump used derisive term in meeting

 "What should be a celebratory event would be encumbered by safety concerns for the participants and fans of both teams," said Superintendent Sara Bonser.

-A Plano police spokesman didn't immediately respond to a message seeking comment.
-However, police spokesman David Tilley said no credible threat had been made against the event.
+Plano police spokesman David Tilley said no credible threat had been made against the event.

+Tilley said that Bonser, the Plano ISD superintendent, voiced concern to Plano Police Chief Greg Rushin that the game could potentially provide a platform for those with an extremist political agenda to amplify their message.
+Tilley said Rushin agreed with Bonser's assessment.

+"They decided to err on the side of caution.
+The reward of playing this non-district game was not worth the risk of what could potentially take place," Tilley told the Dallas Morning News.

 Comments